Attested: Ugrulentum at position 208 in the Ravenna Cosmography

 Where: Probably the Roman fortress at Inchtutil, Perthshire, centered at NO12513971, which was the lynch-pin of Roman military power north of the Antonine Wall, discussed well by Montesanti (2009).

-Notes: Inchtutil's archaeology is unusually complete, but around Ugrulentum a series of names in the Cosmography need to be matched with a series of Roman sites, and a small change in assumptions could lead to a ripple of changes in name-to-place assignments along the Highland edge.
+Notes: Around Ugrulentum a series of names in the Cosmography need to be matched with a series of Roman sites, and a small change in assumptions could lead to a ripple of changes in name-to-place assignments along the Highland edge.
 The arguments in favour of Bograndium and Ugueste as high-status names suitable for a big fortress do not (at present) prevail.
+Modern Inchtutil is beside the Tay, suitable for logistic support on water (like most Roman forts in Scotland), but in Roman times the fort probably drew extra protection from bogs at the back.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.